knix008/LVGL/CameraApp/Source/BUILD_SYSTEM.md

 # Webcam Application Build System

-This document describes the updated build system for the webcam application with AI face detection capabilities.
+This document describes the build system for the webcam application with AI face detection capabilities using ONNX Runtime 1.16.3.

 ## Overview

 The build system uses CMake for configuration and provides multiple build options including Release and Debug configurations.
 It includes comprehensive error checking, dependency validation, and automated testing.
+The system now uses prebuilt ONNX Runtime 1.16.3 for improved reliability and performance.

 ## Files